ClaudioARR/Carmen-V1/README.md

 # Carmen-V1

 This is the other version of https://github.com/ClaudioARR/FirstProyectElectron, this time made with angular.
-If you have the question "why Carmen?", nothing special, i like that name for this app. idk why but i like it.

 ## Usage
 ```bash